robbynshaw/go-embryo/README.md

 > the object must be slightly normalized before the signature if validated.

-As noted in the comments, the content itself may either be embedded directly in the embryo object under the 'content' key or linked to from the 'contentRef' key.
+As noted in the comments, the content itself may either be embedded directly in the embryo object under the 'data' key or linked to from the 'links' array.
 For smaller objects, such as a JSON document or an IPFS tree object, it makes sense to embed the content.

 ### Links